aiagentplayground/hashicorp-vault-agent/README.md

 # HashiCorp Vault MCP Server and Agents with kagent

-This guide explains how to deploy the HashiCorp Vault MCP Server on Kubernetes using kmcp, create AI agents that interact with Vault, and extend them with container-based skills.
+This guide explains how to deploy the HashiCorp Vault MCP Server on Kubernetes using kmcp and create AI agents that interact with Vault for secret management, policy generation guidance, and PKI operations.

 ## Table of Contents